 - Approach a mentor relationship as if it's a business friendship – be casual and friendly, and try not to ask weird questions like, "Will you be my mentor?"

 - Start with your own professional network.
 We often already have mentors who provide advice in various ways, and all it takes is a little effort from us to grow that connection into an ongoing relationship.

+With that first step in mind, understanding the nature of a mentor, mentee relationship can be important.
 Vicki Salemi, a career expert for popular job search platform Monster, said it's important for a mentor and a mentee to realize that the connection doesn't always need to be an intense, formal thing.
 It's better to focus on maintaining the professional relationship and learning what you can.